andreasmhallberg/readingnotes/Suleiman, 1996. The Simplification of Arabic Grammar and the Problematic Nature of the Sources.md

   > It is hardly possible in the Arabic grammatical tradition to distinguish epistemologically between the grammar of Arabic and Arabic in its pre-descriptive state.

-  - Arabic grammatical tradition is "naïve-realist", 114.
+  - Arabic grammatical tradition is "naïve-realist".
 No differnce between the language in and of itself and the description of language.
 Change in description therefore change in language itself.
-115
+114,115

 @Arabic:Standard
 @ALT